Bert2Go/HPDevOne/README.md

 - People are reporting that HP doesn't ship this laptop to Canada.
 That said it appears HP ships this laptop only within the USA at this point of time.

 ## First Steps after installing Pop!_OS

+### Automatic Screen Brightness

+#### Toggle Automatic Screen Brightness

+Automatic screen brightness adjusts the displays screen brightness based on the surrounding light.
+If it is light where you sit, then the screen brightness goes up, if it is darker, the screen brightnes goes down.
+By default this feature is turned `ON`.

+To toggle automatic screen brightness ON/OFF in Pop_OS! using the following steps:

+##### Steps:

+1. Open **Settings**
+2. Select **Power**
+3. Toggle **Automatic Screen Brightness**

 ### Changing DNS Server Settings